oasci/pitt-biosc1540-2024s/biosc1540/lectures/21/index.md

 What you should be able to do after today's lecture.

+1.  🧮 Explain that entropy is energy dispersal and not "disorder".
-1.  🧮 Describe the key steps involved in the protein-ligand docking process.
+2.  🧮 Describe the key steps involved in the protein-ligand docking process.
-2.  🧮 Explain various conformer generation strategies and their significance in docking.
+3.  🧮 Explain various conformer generation strategies and their significance in docking.
-3.  🧮 Discuss scoring functions used in docking and their strengths and limitations.
+4.  🧮 Discuss scoring functions used in docking and their strengths and limitations.
-4.  🧮 Understand the process of pose refinement and its role in improving docking results.
+5.  🧮 Understand the process of pose refinement and its role in improving docking results.

 ## Readings